 Why Test Incinerator Bottom Ash?

 IBA is the ash that is left over after waste has been burnt in an incinerator.
 Depending on the composition of the waste, IBA can contain a number of materials including metals, rubble and concrete.
-Approximately 1 million tonnes of IBA are produced throughout England and Wales each year (ESAUK), while larger materials can be reused, there is a duty of care for the site operator to characterise the rest of the ash as hazardous or non-hazardous before choosing a waste route.
+Approximately 1 million tonnes of IBA are produced throughout England and Wales each year (ESAUK), while larger materials can be reused, there is a duty of care for the site operator to characterise the rest of the ash as hazardous or non-hazardous in accordance with an EA agreed IBA Sampling Protocol before choosing a waste disposal route.

 Testing and Analysis for Incinerator Bottom Ash